Arts & Culture Management Graduate Certificate Programs

 Graduate Certificates in Arts & Culture Management open many career doors and job opportunities:

-- Partnership Manager: Similar to a Philanthropy Manager, these petition businesses for partnerships rather than charity – providing business services as preferred suppliers.
+- Partnership Manager: Similar to a Philanthropy Manager, these managers petition businesses for partnerships rather than charity – providing business services as preferred suppliers.

-- Youth & Teen Program Coordinator: Some arts and culture need a constant stream of young talent to become the actors, artists, directors, and designers of the future.
+- Youth & Teen Program Coordinator: Some arts and culture organizations need a constant stream of young talent to become the actors, artists, directors, and designers of the future.

 |University of Southern California||Los Angeles, CA||Hybrid - Arts & Culture Management|